wesleycamargo/azure-docs.pt-br/articles/active-directory/reports-monitoring/howto-find-activity-reports.md

 #### <a name="cause"></a>Causa

-Ao baixar logs de atividades no portal do Azure, limitamos a escala a 5000 registros, classificados primeiro pelos mais recentes.
+Quando você baixar os logs de atividade no portal do Azure, limitamos a escala para 250000 registros, classificados pelos mais recentes primeiro.

 #### <a name="resolution"></a>Resolução

 Você pode aproveitar as [APIs de relatórios do Azure AD](concept-reporting-api.md) para buscar até um milhões de registros em qualquer momento determinado.
-Nossa abordagem recomendada é [executar um script com base em agendamento](tutorial-signin-logs-download-script.md) que chame as APIs de relatórios para buscar registros de maneira incremental durante um período de tempo (por exemplo, diariamente ou semanalmente).

 ### <a name="missing-audit-data-for-recent-actions-in-the-azure-portal"></a>Dados de auditoria ausentes para ações recentes no portal do Azure